 Nominations must be submitted as one PDF file via the team and organization award online form and include the following:

-- Using the nomination template, describe the initiatives undertaken by the nominated organization that demonstrated leadership in creating and promoting diversity and inclusion across various populations to improve the environment for its employees, and to better service their customers/patients and the community;
+• Using the template, describe the initiatives undertaken by the nominated organization that demonstrated leadership in creating and promoting inclusion, diversity, equity, and accessibility across various populations to improve the environment for its employees and volunteers, and to better service their customers/patients and the community.

-- Three letters of support from: (1) a member of the nominated organization’s board of directors; (2) a member of the organization’s senior leadership team; and (3) from a patient or employee who has been positively impacted by the diversity and inclusion initiatives undertaken by the nominated organization.
+• Three letters of support from: (1) a member of the nominated organization’s board of directors; (2) a member of the organization’s senior leadership team; and (3) from a patient or employee who has been positively impacted by the inclusion, diversity, equity, and accessibility initiatives undertaken by the nominated organization.

 Sponsored by: